zerrubabbel/code-red/install-guide.md

 - Arrange your taskbar, dock, or the widgets they contain

 Download your games, and explore other gaming options
-- Use Protonup-QT to download the latest version of Proton-GE (find 'compatibility' in steam game settings to set preferred proton version)
+- Use Protonup-QT to download the latest version of Proton-GE (find 'compatibility' in Steam game settings to set preferred proton version)
 - Lutris (game and launcher compatibility and organization)
 - ProtonDB (website which reports the Linux compatibility state of games)